efezus/sierra_connector/README.md

 - Airvantage has [sample application](http://source.sierrawireless.com/airvantage/av/howto/gettingstarted/) to simulate any machine sending data to AirVantage; the name of this application is AV Phone.
 You can install the AV Phone application from your smartphone store (Google Play or Apple Store ).
 - Install, login to the account, and run the [application](http://source.sierrawireless.com/airvantage/av/howto/gettingstarted/).
 - Start data communications from the mobile app by togglling the Send Data switch to On.
-- After couple of minuites, run the testCharts.js in order to display the (colored and black ink levels) data sent from the mobile app in a line chart.
+- After couple of minutes, run the testCharts.js in order to display the (colored and black ink levels) data sent from the mobile app in a line chart.

-## Obtain access and refresh tokens from fitbit
+## Obtain access and refresh tokens from Airvantage
-The simplest way to obtain an access tocken and a refresh tocken is by setting the username and the password of the account in the config.js file and the following function.
-The tockens will be set as global variable in scriptr.io and the authenticaiton will be handled automatically.
+The simplest way to obtain an access token and a refresh token is by setting the username and the password of the account in the config.js file and the following function.
+The tokens will be set as global variable in scriptr.io and the authenticaiton will be handled automatically.
 ```
-//retrieve and set the access tocken as a global variable to be use by system.js in order to call the tokenManager.callApi() function
+//retrieve and set the access token as a global variable to be use by system.js in order to call the tokenManager.callApi() function
 var accessTokenSetResult = tokenManager.getAccessTokenFromCredentials();
 ```
 ## Use the connector